ericboszin/cicd-microservices-app/README.md

 8. In a new terminal, navigate to `resource-manifests-gke/sa-frontend` and modify `service.yml` to point to the `sa-frontend-green` selector
 9. Execute `kubectl apply -f service.yml`
 10. Go back to your browser and refresh the page a few times.
 After a few seconds, you should now see that the title went from having "Blue" to having "Green"

+## BONUS: Service Mesh on GKE
+To enable the Managed Anthos Service Mesh, follow the steps [here](https://cloud.google.com/service-mesh/docs/managed/provision-managed-anthos-service-mesh)
+> Note: the GKE deployment for this application can be enabled with Workload Identity via Terraform (see [here](https://registry.terraform.io/modules/terraform-google-modules/kubernetes-engine/google/9.2.0/submodules/workload-identity)); however, the functionality was ommited for the original inention of the project.